PatrickLdA/course_1_tdd_fastapi/README.md

 Tortoise ORM is a Object Relational Mapper (ORM) that allows a interaction with databases

-`doker-compose down -v` remove all Dockers related to the project
+`docker-compose down -v` remove all Dockers related to the project

 Aerich is a migration tool for TortoiseORM